-The Netherlands Institute for Transport Policy Analysis (KiM) provides knowledge inputs for the preparation of mobility policy at the Ministry of Infrastructure and the Environment.
+The Netherlands Institute for Transport Policy Analysis (KiM) provides knowledge inputs for the preparation of mobility policy at the Ministry of Infrastructure and Water Management.
 We carry out our own research and collect the results of studies conducted elsewhere.
 We ensure that the ministry is able to develop policy with a sound knowledge base.
 We do this by analysing and explaining developments, doing exploratory studies, drawing up scenarios and analysing the effects of policy instruments.

 KiM publishes Key Transport Figures 2018, including Outlook 2018-2023